State Historic Rehabilitation Tax Credit

 To stay apprised of updates as well as more specific information about the program as it becomes available, check this webpage and/or sign up for the OHP email list.

-Originally Proposed Regulation Text
+Proposed Rulemaking Text

 Updated Informative Digest

-Final Regulation Text
+Final Rulemaking Text (Clean Copy)

 Resources